 Why book in January?
 You really need to plan two to three months in advance in order to secure rooms at the best centrally located hotels, as well as access to the most experienced guides and insider experiences (all accomplished while adhering to the framework of the Support for the Cuban People travel requirements).

 Croatia Before the Summer Cruise Crowds

 For: May and June

-Summer in Croatia is to be avoided, due to heavy crowds and the highest prices of the year.
-But in May and June, you’ll find more attractive hotel rates, great weather, and significantly fewer tourists.
+Summer in Croatia is to be avoided, due to heavy crowds—especially hordes of day-trippers from cruise ships—and the highest prices of the year.
+In May and June, you’ll find lower hotel rates, great weather, and significantly fewer tourists.

 Why book in January?
 Now is the time to reserve rooms at the best boutique hotels, some of which have only eight rooms.